“I like a good challenge”

 So you can say better which cancer is producing metastases.

 MP: Which cancer is potentially more aggressive.
-Our biomarker is not just about saying you have cancer and it’s aggressive or not aggressive, but we are an active partner in supporting therapy to modulate tumor and increase the responses.
+Our biomarker is not just about saying you have cancer and it’s aggressive or not aggressive, but we are an active partner in supporting therapy to modulate tumors and increase the responses.

 6200 women and 50 men get breast cancer per year in Switzerland alone.
 It means it is the most common cancer for women.

 MP: I have to say that meanwhile we actually expanded the use of our technology.
 We are now working also in lung cancer as well as pancreatic cancer.
-I think in breast cancer we have massively advanced with screening of patients and this is why we often call the disease early.
-But still we don’t have good tools that will tell us will certain tumors continue to progress on treatments or how aggressive they are and also: how can be best treat those tumors?
+I think in breast cancer we have massively advanced with the screening of patients and this is why we often call the disease early.
+But still, we don’t have good tools that will tell us will certain tumors continue to progress on treatments or how aggressive they are, and also: how can be best treat those tumors?

 We are meanwhile also going faster than three hours; we expect to have that within an hour.
-And then for patients that actually have cancer the goal is to analyze this thoroughly and provide them a personalized treatment approach.
+And then for patients that actually have cancer, the goal is to analyze this thoroughly and provide them a personalized treatment approach.
 And that’s what we combine using the digital platform and the measurement system.
-Since recently we also collaborate actively with Microsoft how we bring this technology together with the infrastructure that is needed to digitalize hospitals.
+Since recently we also collaborate actively with Microsoft on how we bring this technology together with the infrastructure that is needed to digitalize hospitals.
 I think we are still very far away from that dream that it’s so easy to plug in all sorts of software and devices into hospitals and we gonna magically integrate this data and then AI will spill out something meaningful.
 We need to really work hard still to make that infrastructure possible.